tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>Step Three: Creating the Entry/Exit Points</summary><br>

 The next step is to take the `.diff()` of the `Signals` column and add it to the DataFrame.
 Remember, `.diff` just subtracts one cell from the previous and provides the difference:

 <img src=Images/signals_df_ewm_diff.PNG width=350>
 </details><br>
 <details>
 <summary>Step Four: Visualizing the Indicators</summary><br>

-Finally, the entry/exit points can be visualized using the following code:
+Finally, the entry/exit points can be visualized using the code below.
+You'll notice there are many more entry/exit points than with the DMAC.
+This is because the exponentially weighted moving averages cause the price action to move faster:
 ```python
 # Visualize exit position relative to close price
 exit = signals_df[signals_df['Entry/Exit'] == -1.0]['Close'].hvplot.scatter(